wilcoxen-courses/e175-irr/README.md

     1. Go to the definition of `read_cashflow()` and add a second, optional, argument called `splitter` that has a default value of `None`. `None` is a special keyword in Python that indicates a variable has no value.

+    1. Now add type hints to the arguments.
+The hints for both `filename` and `splitter` should be `str`.
+For optional arguments, the type hint goes just after the argument name and before the equals sign.
+Finally, add a type hint for the return value to indicate that it's a `list`.

     1. Modify the call to `split()` later in the function to read `split(splitter)`.
 The function will now split on whatever character string is given as the `splitter` argument in the call.
 However, if `splitter` isn't given, it will use `split(None)`, which is exactly the same as `split()`.

+    1. Add type hints to the `npv` function as well.
+The hint for `r` should be `float`, the hint for `cashflow` should be `list`, and the hint for the return value should be `float`.

     1. The result will be a Python module that can be used in other scripts via an `import` statement.